pzy2000/RepoGenesis/README.md

 [![Leaderboard](https://img.shields.io/badge/Leaderboard-RepoGenesis.svg)](http://23.83.232.182:4090/)

-🔥 We released the Leaderboard!
-You can check the latest evaluation results of different agents and IDEs on our [Leaderboard](http://23.83.232.182:4090/)
+🔥 We released the [Leaderboard](http://23.83.232.182:4090/)!
+You can check the latest evaluation results of different agents and IDEs.

 This repository contains the code and data for RepoGenesis, the first multilingual benchmark for repository-level end-to-end web microservice generation.
 RepoGenesis assesses LLMs' capability in generating complete web microservice repositories from natural language requirements.